jkinathan/Homes-laravel/README.md

 # Homes-laravel
-Laravel project for homes and rental management
+Laravel project for homes and rental management built in laravel v5.8